 The Power of Saying "No": Less Stress, More Success

-The Three Questions to Help You Say “No” with Confidence
+Three Questions That Help You Say “No” with Confidence

 1. If I say yes to this, who or what am I saying no to?